celbert96/TSAuthServer/README.md

 # AuthServer
-A RESTful web service which supports multiple authentication methods.
-Created with Node.js, Express.js, TypeScript, and TypeORM.
+A RESTful web service which authenticates users against a MySQL database.

+## Technologies Used
+TypeScript, Express, TypeORM, Mocha Testing Framework